-Acral erythema, also known as Palmar-plantar erythrodysesthesia (PPE), palmoplantar erythrodysesthesia, hand-foot syndrome (HFS), or Burgdorf reaction.
+Acral erythema, also known as Palmar-plantar erythrodysesthesia (PPE), palmoplantar erythrodysesthesia, toxic erythema of the palms and soles, hand-foot syndrome (HFS), or Burgdorf reaction.
 This is an adverse event caused by many classic chemotherapeutic agents and newer molecular targeted therapies.
-It is characterized by intense, painful erythema of the palms and soles that can progress to the formation of vesicles or bullae.
+It is characterized by intense, painful erythema of the palms and soles that can progress to the formation of vesicles or bullae..

-Multitargeted tyrosine kinase inhibitors such as sorafenib, sunitinib, regorafenib, and others that target angiogenesis are associated with many hand-foot skin reactions.
-Still, clinical and histologic patterns differ from the typical acral erythema that develops with standard cytotoxic agents.
+Multitargeted tyrosine kinase inhibitors and others that target angiogenesis are associated with hand-foot skin reactions.
+However, clinical and histologic patterns differ from the typical acral erythema that develops with standard cytotoxic agents.

 The condition typically begins with dysesthesias like a tingling sensation in the palms and/or soles and produces symmetric, well-demarcated painful erythema that can progress to blistering with desquamation, erosion, and ulceration.
 An especially severe bullous variant that advances to full-thickness epidermal necrosis and sloughing has been reported following cytarabine or high-dose intravenous methotrexate, particularly in children.

 Although rare, acral erythema involving the penis and scrotum has been reported.